kaicoleridge/VecTor/README.md

 And mamy more!

 ## ✉️ Can I Invite VecTor to my Discord Server?
 Right now this Bot is NOT avaliable for public use in other servers.
-I'm currently developing and testing the bot out for it to be stable enough. <br> I'm aiming to release VecTor for public release in the next upcoming weeks!
-Stay tuned
+This bot has been hardcoded to work with my server only.
+I will be releasing it publically in the future so stay tuned.

 ### 🔗 Join my Discord!
 If you would like to use and get updates about VecTor join my Discord Server or  <br> if you have any questions DM me over on Discord!